Popeye09/unique-file-lister/README.md

 # Unique File Lister

 A RESTful web application built with Spring Boot to recursively traverse directories, list files with unique base names, and track query history in a PostgreSQL database.
 This project is meant to demonstrate my software engineering skills, including API design, database (repository) integration, testing, containerization and CI/CD practices.
+It is meant to run on a Linux based system.

 If you have any questions or offers to make, feel free to **[Contact](#contact)** me.